 You may need to:

-In our hip flexor shortening and back pain example, we're assuming you were doing everything properly and felt the right muscles firing (first two bullet points).
+In the above hip flexor shortening and back pain example, we're assuming you were doing everything properly and felt the right muscles firing (first two bullet points).
 In that case, you would take out your hip flexor shortening exercises and substitute exercises with a focus on different muscles.

 When exercises flare your pain, use it as an opportunity to learn and make progress.